 A Proof-of-concept Study of Lunsekimig Compared With Placebo in Adults With Chronic Rhinosinusitis With Nasal Polyps

-Investigational Medication for Chronic Rhinosinusitis with Nasal Polyps
+Study of an Investigational Treatment for Chronic Rhinosinusitis with Nasal Polyps

 Study Overview